amirhmd/amirhmd/README.md

 Hi, I am [@amirhmd](https://github.com/amirhmd). 👋 I am a Software Engineer with experience in development and design of enterprise systems.
-My current focus is on development and design of cloud native application based on #AWS.
+I have experience of development and design of cloud native application based on #AWS.
+However, my current focus is on developing services for deployment on customer-managed VMs running Kubernetes, ensuring minimal resource consumption and optimal CPU efficiency using NATS, Apache Pekko, micronaut and reactive programming.